 I also know some parents don’t have a choice when it comes to borrowing for their child’s college education, and most families will have to take out some loans to help pay for even a decently priced university.

-But if you’re a parent with bad credit, your options for paying for college can feel limiting.
+But if you’re a parent applying for student loans, bad credit can make your options for paying for college limited.

 Take a mother’s story like Martha’s, for example (in case you’re wondering, Martha is not her real name).
 I spoke with Martha a few weeks ago and she was struggling to find student loan options for her daughter given her poor credit history.